 *Includes dermatitis, dermatitis acneiform, dermatitis allergic, erythema, folliculitis, rash, rash erythematous, rash maculo-papular, rash papular

+**Cutaneous vasculitis was reported during post‑marketing experience.
+Symptoms recovered after permanent discontinuation of risdiplam.
+The frequency cannot be estimated based on available data.

+Safety profile in pre-symptomatic patients

+Based on the primary analysis of RAINBOWFISH, the safety profile of Evrysdi in pre‑symptomatic patients is consistent with the safety profile of symptomatic infantile‑onset and later‑onset SMA patients.
+The RAINBOWFISH study enrolled 26 patients with pre‑symptomatic SMA between 16 and 41 days of age at the time of the first dose (weight range 3.1 to 5.7 kg).
+The median exposure duration was 20.4 months (range: 10.6 to 41.9 months).
+Limited post‑marketing data are available in neonates < 20 days of age.

 Safety profile in patients previously treated with other SMA‑modifying therapies

-Based on the primary analysis of the JEWELFISH study, the safety profile of Evrysdi in SMA treatment non-naive patients who received Evrysdi for up to 59 months (including those previously treated with nusinersen [n=76] or with onasemnogene abeparvovec [n=14]) is consistent with the safety profile in SMA treatment-naive patients treated with Evrysdi in the FIREFISH, SUNFISH and RAINBOWFISH studies (see section 5.1).
+The safety profile of risdiplam in SMA treatment non-naive patients (including those previously treated with nusinersen or with onasemnogene abeparvovec) is consistent with the safety profile in SMA treatment-naive patients treated with risdiplam in the FIREFISH, SUNFISH and RAINBOWFISH clinical studies (see section 5.1).

-Post‑marketing experience

-Cutaneous vasculitis was reported during post‑marketing experience.
-Symptoms recovered after permanent discontinuation of Evrysdi.
-The frequency cannot be estimated based on available data.

 Reporting of suspected adverse reactions